yinkn/iam_plus/README.md

 [React](https://reactjs.org/) A JavaScript library for building user interfaces.

+[sqlite](https://www.sqlite.org/) SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.

 # Resources
 [typingdna](https://typingdna.com/demo-api.html) Typing Biometrics Auth API - Keystroke Dynamics as a Service.